If you’re searching for page speed tools for your page, you found it.

 So let’s look at 8 page speed tools that can give you the insights you need to create a truly competitive website.

 Stage is a WordPress hosting service that offers a complete suite of solutions, from creating to optimizing a website for better content, experience, and conversions.

-Analyzer can check SEO elements and potential errors, detect image issues, and recommend the best practices to get ahead of the competition.
+Stage can check SEO elements and potential errors, detect image issues, and recommend the best practices to get you ahead of the competition.

 2. Google PageSpeed Insights

 If the main goal of an SEO strategy is to reach better positions on Google Search, why not ask the source about your site’s performance?

 Google PageSpeed Insights is a simple and powerful tool to analyze and get suggestions for improving your website.
 It gives a score, or a number, based on your results.

 It’s an indicator of your website’s UX and its impact on SEO.

 3. GT Metrix

 GT Metrix is another tool that can help you give your visitors a better user experience.
 It analyzes the site looking for errors and bottlenecks, measures performance according to country and browser, and gives a score based on objective statistics.